agricha-635/Crash-Astral/README.md

 # Crash-Astral 🚀

-**Crash Astral** is an exciting, fast-paced rocket crash game where players navigate through challenging obstacles and gravity-defying environments.
-Test your skills as you pilot your spacecraft, aiming to avoid crashes and complete levels with precision!
+**Crash Astral** is a thrilling rocket crash game that focuses on high-risk, high-reward gameplay.
+The game mechanics are similar to **Aviator**, where you need to exit your rocket before it crashes to secure your winnings.

 ## 🎮 Game Overview

-In **Crash Astral**, you control a rocket ship flying through different astral landscapes.
-The objective is to survive by avoiding crashes with obstacles and managing your ship's fuel and speed.
-The game demands quick reflexes and strategic maneuvering to make it through levels safely.
+In **Crash Astral**, you watch your rocket ascend, and as it gains altitude, both the risk and reward increase.
+Like **Aviator**, you need to make a timely decision to exit the rocket before it crashes, or you'll lose everything.

+### Core Mechanics:

+- **High-risk, high-reward**: The more risk you take, the higher your potential rewards.
+- **Real-time decisions**: You must exit the rocket at the right time, but the longer you wait, the greater the chance of crashing.
+- **Instant restarts**: If you crash, the level restarts, giving you a fresh chance to try a new strategy.

 ## 🧑‍🚀 Features

-- **Dynamic Obstacles**: Navigate through a variety of obstacles and environments.
-- **Physics-based Gameplay**: Realistic rocket movement with gravity and inertia.
+- **Aviator-style Gameplay**: Your rocket continuously gains altitude, and you need to decide when to safely exit.
+- **Dynamic Flight Simulation**: Rocket movement is based on realistic physics, with momentum and gravity playing a role.
+- **Progressive Risk**: The further you go, the higher the risk and the greater the potential reward.
-- **Challenging Levels**: Test your reflexes with increasing levels of difficulty.
+- **Challenging Levels**: Each level increases in difficulty, requiring improved reflexes and decision-making.
-- **Interactive UI**: Easy-to-use interface that lets you focus on the gameplay.

 ## 🚀 How to Play

-1. Control the rocket using arrow keys or joystick.
-2. Avoid obstacles and maintain your speed.
-3. Monitor fuel and time to reach the end of the level.
-4. Crashing will restart the level – keep your reflexes sharp!
+1. **Launch**: Your rocket will automatically start ascending.
+2. **Monitor Altitude**: The higher your rocket goes, the greater the risk and reward.
+3. **Exit Before Crash**: You must exit the rocket at the right moment to secure your winnings.
+If the rocket crashes, you lose.
+4. **Restart**: If you crash, the level restarts, and you get another chance to test your luck and strategy.

 ## 🎥 Demo

-Check out a [demo of the game](https://drive.google.com/drive/u/0/folders/1Psdk2AtcdGUVEwWsiFV8M_hDbC-wA8py) to see **Crash Astral** in action.
+Check out a [demo video](https://drive.google.com/drive/u/0/folders/1Psdk2AtcdGUVEwWsiFV8M_hDbC-wA8py) to see how **Crash Astral** works and experience the Aviator-style gameplay firsthand!